 Now that you know the history, let’s explore how to make the most of your visit to this iconic landmark.

 Crossing the Bridge

-On Foot: Walking the bridge is perhaps the best way to appreciate the sheer architectural majesty of the bridge.
-Give yourself a good 35-40 minutes to walk each way; this allows for a leisurely walk and enough time for photographs against the stunning San Francisco skyline.
+- On Foot: Walking the bridge is the best way to appreciate its architectural majesty.
+Allow 35-40 minutes for a leisurely stroll and ample time for breathtaking photos against the San Francisco skyline.

 What You Can See From the Eastern Side

-The stunning San Francisco Bay panorama is best viewed from the pedestrian side of the bridge; Coit Tower, the TransAmerica Building, the Bay Bridge, Alcatraz Island, Angel Island, and Sausalito are visible on a clear day.
+- Spot landmarks like Coit Tower, the TransAmerica Building, the Bay Bridge, Alcatraz Island, Angel Island, and Sausalito on clear days.